DOD-101/WallTune/README.md

 ## Features

-- Gets your most recent spotify liked songs' Images
+- Gets your most recent Spotify liked songs' Images
 - Get the average color of an image to use as a fill color
 - Auto-Sort the images based on color